 My house smelled amazing by the time it was done and both the husband and I were very happy to cozy up on the couch with a bowl of this hearty beef stew.

-Once you brown and saute the meal and vegetables, the stew happily simmers for a few hours to tenderize the beef and develop the flavors.
+Once you brown and saute the meal and vegetables, the flank steak stew happily simmers for a few hours to tenderize the beef and develop the flavors.

 The flank steak just melts in your mouth.
 Mmm.

-This dish reheats really well and makes for excellent leftovers.
+This Cuban stew reheats really well and makes for excellent leftovers.
 We had so much leftover that I used some of the meat and vegetables to make burritos.
 Score!

 - 1 tbsp. cumin